jk-adb/stripe_demo/README.md

 ## Notes
+- Product items are fetched from Stripe.
-cart object is store in client's local storage
+- Cart object is store in client's local storage.